satsey/project/README.md

 	What I'm looking for:
 		A good concept that plays well, and that has potential.
-		The demo should make me feel that with more development time it could become a fun game that holds attention.
+		The demo should make me feel that with more development and production time, it could be a fun game that holds attention for longer time.
 		The polish level doesn't need to be high, just "OK" is enough.
 As long as it doesn't look "bad", it's fine.
 		Try to aim for atleast 8 minutes engaging gameplay.